pknull/rpg-dice/README.md

 d6
 ```

 This would constitute a 6 sided dice.
-You can also replace the number with a **lowercase** f for fudge
+You can also replace the number with a **UPPERCASE** F for fudge
 dice.
 Note any additional modifiers are ignored.

 ```
-10df
+10dF
 ```

 ---